 Getting a cultural experience when backpacking Kerala

 As in other regions of India, Kerala has a unique culture.
-In Kerala, you can visit countless Indian temples, learn more about the history and culture of Ayurveda and immerse yourself in the incredibly interesting Indian culture.
+In Kerala, you can visit countless Indian temples, watch cultural dances, learn more about the history and culture of Ayurveda and immerse yourself in the incredibly interesting Indian culture.

 One of my big highlights when backpacking Kerala was a visit to a local temple festival.
 In a huge complex of temples, several elephants were led around the temple in religious ceremonies.
 The music, the prayers, the crowds, fire, noise, smells, smoke – the experience of this temple ceremony cannot be put into words.
 Of course, it was not nice to see elephants kept in chains.
 However, it should be noted that this festival was not held for the entertainment of tourists, but is an important part of the culture and religion of the locals in Kerala.